 Mark Lawrenson states his prediction for Brighton v Tottenham

-Spurs have finished in the top four in the last four seasons.
+Spurs haven’t missed out on a place in the Champions League in the last four campaigns.

 The Argentinian head coach took over the reins of the north London outfit from Tim Sherwood back in 2014.

 Spurs lost to Liverpool FC in the Champions League final last term.